yig/GMU-CS425/README.md

 * 2023-09-26: Mentioned copying a const vector before sorting.
 * 2023-09-26: ECS said playing sound is required, but it's optional.
 * 2023-10-03: Added a link to Learn WebGPU in C++'s swap chain explanation.
+* 2023-10-05: Sound manager is optional from the script manager.